lime2992/HackILTeam/README.md

 This application will display the trending news and a search bar for users to type any words related to their desired news or articles and countries.

 #### How we built it:
-We created a web application by using Dash which is a Python framework for building reactive web apps, and then we used newsapi to return JSON search results for current news and top headlines.
+We created a web application by using Dash which is a Python framework for building reactive web apps, and then we used the News API to return JSON search results for current news and top headlines.
+Also, we implemented the Twitter API to get a list of Twitter trends related to the country selected.
 After data preprocessing, we displayed the contents based on the keywords and the condition that users gave.

 ## Installation